 You’ve heard it all before.
 Millennials want experiences.
-They don’t want to buy stuff, they prefer to experience stuff.
-Does this describe you?
-If not, are you a travel agent?
-Do you own a cruise line?
-Cruising can be the ideal vehicle to deliver these experiences.
+They don’t want to buy stuff; they prefer to experience stuff.
+Cruising may be the ideal vehicle to deliver these experiences.

 Let’s start by redefining “experiences” as “experiencing the best.”
 To a degree this involves bragging rights.
 It should be visually deliverable.
 In other words, you can take a picture, post it to Facebook and say: “Look what I’m doing right now.”

-Here are 9 examples of how cruising can deliver the best experiences:
+Here are a few examples how cruising can deliver experiences to make Millennials adrenaline surge:

-- The largest oceangoing wine cellar.
+- The most sophisticated oceangoing wine cellar.
 You are a wine fan.
 You selected your ship for that reason.
 Feel like something special after dessert?
 They have port wines going back to the 1800s.
 They have scarce wines available at home only on allocation.
 They can even arrange a tasting flight of first growth Bordeaux wines.
 What a story to tell!
+See Oceania Cruises ~ for Wine Connoisseurs here.

-- Top ten beaches of the world.
+- Top 10 beaches of the world.
 Magazines rate them.
 You choose a ship that visits a couple.
 You are first off the ship, espadrilles on your feet and camera in your hand.
+The private island experiences that cruise ships offer have some of the most gorgeous beaches too.
+See the list of cruise ship private islands here.

 - Rarest plant or flower in the world.
-Thanks to Crazy Rich Asians we learned there are rare flowers in the world.
+Thanks to Kevin Kwan’s best-selling book, Crazy Rich Asians, we learned there are rare flowers in the world.
 It happens your ship stops at a port with a world class botanic garden.
 You get to see and photograph something none of your friends will ever see.

-- Ziplining through the jungle.
-Compared to the nine items above, ziplining or bungee jumping can sound pretty tame.
+- Ziplining through a rainforest or the jungle.
+Compared to other experiences, ziplining or bungee jumping can sound pretty tame.
 The scenery can be fantastic.
 Sports can also include the finest golf courses in the world.
+Find your sports adventure here: https://www.cruisecompete.com/shore_excursions_by_port.php

 Cruises are positioned to deliver experiences.